artemiskot/EnglishLearningApp/README.md

 # EnglishLearningApp README

 # App Architecture and stack
 This app was created on university Android development course so I tried to use MVVM structure, coroutines (stream in c++.
-It is thread safe in Kotlin so you get no violation error).__
+It is thread safe in Kotlin so you get no violation error).<br/>
 Also used Flow <> type in Room DB that is made to replace Java's LiveData <>.
-It is also thread safe and helps not to get NPE(for those who knows xD).__
+It is also thread safe and helps not to get NPE(for those who knows xD). <br/>
-This app is created on Fragments so they all are used in the same MainActivity__ Each word represented in this app is an Entity which can be seen in [Word Entity](app/src/main/java/com/englishlearningapp/data/Word.kt)__
+This app is created on Fragments so they all are used in the same MainActivity <br/>
+Each word represented in this app is an Entity which can be seen in [Word Entity](app/src/main/java/com/englishlearningapp/data/Word.kt) <br/>
-Queries are done by WordDao and could be seen [WordDao](app/src/main/java/com/englishlearningapp/data/WordDao.kt)__ Creation and Preporluation of Database is done by [WordDatabase](app/src/main/java/com/englishlearningapp/data/WordDatabase.kt) and is called in fragments section.__
+Queries are done by WordDao and could be seen [WordDao](app/src/main/java/com/englishlearningapp/data/WordDao.kt) <br/>
+Creation and Preporluation of Database is done by [WordDatabase](app/src/main/java/com/englishlearningapp/data/WordDatabase.kt) and is called in fragments section.<br/>
-[WordRepository](app/src/main/java/com/englishlearningapp/data/WordRepository.kt) class abstracts access to multiple data sources__
+[WordRepository](app/src/main/java/com/englishlearningapp/data/WordRepository.kt) class abstracts access to multiple data sources <br/>
 And the last but not the least :D is [WordViewModel](app/src/main/java/com/englishlearningapp/data/WordViewModel.kt) is created to provide data to UI.
 Its role is to act like communication center between Repository and the UI

 # STARTING POINT aka Login screen